small-tech/site.js/README.md

 All command-line arguments are optional.
 By default, Site.js will serve your current working folder over port 443 with locally-trusted certificates.

-When you `serve` a site at `@hostname` or use the `enable` command, globally-trusted Let’s Encrypt TLS certificates are automatically provisioned for you using ACME TLS the first time you hit your hostname.
+When you `serve` a site at `@hostname` or use the `enable` command, globally-trusted Let’s Encrypt TLS certificates are automatically provisioned for you using Auto Encrypt the first time you hit your hostname.
 The hostname for the certificates is automatically set from the hostname of your system (and the _www._ subdomain is also automatically provisioned).

 ## Usage examples